garfield97/International-Bit/README.md

 ## Getting Started

-This respostiroy has various things including:
+This respository consists of the following:
  - Source code for the display driver/functions in the relevant directory
  - Program to parse in the BDF format into C++ readable format
  - Tools for compression and analysis